 Those with hearing disabilities who have difficulty talking on the telephone, may contact us through the inquiries form for the deaf and hearing impaired.
 To that end, a secret code is necessary.
 To receive a pin code, click here.
 Response will be given within 24 hours.

-People in need of translation in sign language at Medical Boards, can come to the Board with the translator of their choice.At the end of the Medical Board, you have to submit to the National Insurance Institute a certificate of translation hours provided by the translator at the Board, and the Institute will transfer him the payment.Important clarification: translation hours subsidized by the NII come in addition to those to
+People in need of translation in sign language at Medical Boards, can come to the Board with the translator of their choice.At the end of the Medical Board, you have to submit to the National Insurance a certificate of translation hours provided by the translator at the Board, and the National Insurance will transfer him the payment.Important clarification: translation hours subsidized by the NII come in addition to those to

 which you are entitled by the Ministry of Social Affairs.